 - Locking and

 select the range of cells) to be locked with your mouse, then

-right-click on the cell(s) and choose Format from the context menu
+right-click on the cell(s) and choose Format from the context

-should be locked.
-(Remember, you can skip over locked cells with
+cells that should be locked.
+(Remember, you can skip over locked cells

 - Step 1.
 Select the cell(s).

+mouse, inside the top (or left) edge of the cell until the

+cursor changes to an arrow, then left-click once to select the

 your mouse, inside the top (or left) edge of the cell until the

-cursor changes to an arrow, then left-click once

-mouse, inside the top (or left) edge of the cell until the

 cursor changes to an arrow, then hold down the left mouse

 button and drag the mouse to select the remaining cells.

-(To unlock a completely locked table you should select
+(To unlock a completely locked table you should select all cells.)

-in black (i.e., reverse color), right up to the cell
+completely filled in black (i.e., reverse color), right up to the cell

 This brings up the Properties for Table Format dialog.